Physical exercise helps your mental health, which can be an enormous help after having a baby. Mama talks to one PT who's been through it herself

 Gemma’s exercise tips:

-Once you’re healthier you have more energy to deal with everything life throws at you
+Once you’re healthier you have more energy to deal with everything life throws at you.
+A good start would be to set yourself little goals.

-Seriously: take it a day at at time but you will notice a difference, and so will everyone else.
+- Seriously: take it a day at a time but you will notice a difference, and so will everyone else.

-Don’t’ take Instagram seriously and do not compare yourself with other people on there with perfect lives .
+- Don’t’ take Instagram seriously and do not compare yourself with other people on there with seemingly perfect lives.